 M09ODL* - Designing Curriculum in a HE Context

-The course structure is illustrated in the diagram at the bottom of the page.
+The course structure is illustrated in the diagram below.

 The course has a blended delivery, combining online study blocks through the FutureLearn platform with some face to face collaborative learning sets, seminars and support sessions.

 *The module descriptors are available via the Module Information Directory: https://share.coventry.ac.uk/staff/Pages/MID.aspx